 Environmental hazards and other risks cannot be avoided; however, their impact can be mitigated.
-We are all susceptible to risk – there are natural and manmade risks in the places we live, work, and play.
+We are all susceptible to risk – there are natural and human-caused risks in the places we live, work, and play.
 It is important to know and understand the hazards our communities are most vulnerable to so that we may be better prepared and help manage or reduce their impact.

 Uncertainty and risk go hand in hand.
 We cannot plan for events or hazards that we are unaware of, nor can we mitigate potential risks to decrease the damage or harm they may inflict.
 Therefore, the first step to reduce risk is to identify it.

 Within the last 20 years, the frequency and severity of extreme weather events has increased dramatically due to changes in the environment, and communities not historically impacted by extreme weather are now at risk.
 To address the threat of weather-related disasters and their uncertainty, it is critical communities understand the potential risks they face as well as the severity of each of these potentialities.

 Every state has an emergency management office that is responsible for hazard mitigation planning to examine and address the state’s risk of natural and human-caused hazards.
 In turn, every locality within a state should carry out a risk assessment to understand, and if needed, further analyze information on current trends as well as historical data to identify specific risks—flooding, wildfires, hurricanes, earthquakes, biohazards, etc. A community’s geographic location and population will affect the kinds of risks it faces.
 Each risk may require a different plan or response to mitigate potential threats.
 Today, there are tools to help individuals, families and communities better understand their hazards and risks.
 Some states like California have their own pages or check out Columbia University’s Natural Hazard Index to learn more.